elliotbeck/group-project-isfr/README.md

 ------------

 Topic: Do commodity prices grow faster than global inflation?

-Procedure:
-   1. Group discussion - time span & viable statistical methods selection
-   2. Tasks Distribution and setting the collaboration environment
-   3. Literature review (to be included in the report as well)
-   4. Data Collection (Yahoo Finance/Bloomberg) and database creation with updated methods
-   5. Model Selection (f.i.
-Regression Analysis)
-   6. Coding (Python/R Studio/Matlab)
-   7. Use Docker to conserve the code
-   8. Development of the interactive app
-   9. Report & Presentation (Latex)

 Description:
 The Project is implemented using R and Docker.
-The update of the data, plots, report and the Shiny App is done using the following four docker run commands:
+The update of the data, plots, report can be done running the following commands:
    1. docker run -v $(PWD)/data:/data isfr-data-update
    2. docker run -v $(PWD)/src/visualization/data:/src/visualization/data/ isfr-analysis
    3. docker run -v $(PWD)/reports/figures:/reports/figures/ isfr-visualization

+The Shiny App, which is implemented using a docker container can be accessed by the following command:
-   4. docker run --rm -p 3838:3838 isfr-shiny, open on: http://localhost:3838
+   1. docker run --rm -p 3838:3838 isfr-shiny, open on: http://localhost:3838

-Of course, before the docker run commands can be executed the docker builds have to be done as explained in the how-to files of the subdirectories.
+Of course, before the docker run commands can be executed the docker builds have to be done as explained in the how-to files stored in the subdirectories.

 Project Organization
 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands for python setup ├── README.md          <- README file to give an overview about the project.
     │
     ├── dashboard          <- Dokerized shiny app
     │